agsmith/agsmith.github.io/index.md

 ### **Server Validates Client**
 - **Server validates the Clients certificate is signed by a trusted CA**
-- **Server validates the clients hostname matches that in the certificate**

 ### Client Finished: Client -> Server